-However, he still recommends the single lens reflex camera (SLR) as well as tripod for DIYers, if they’re really serious about taking quality pictures.
+However, he still recommends the single lens reflex camera (SLR) as well as a tripod for DIYers, if they’re really serious about taking quality pictures.

-Check out some of the tips provided by Joe nn on how to take great photographs of apartment communities:
+Check out some of the tips provided by Joe NN on how to take great photographs of apartment communities:

 - Get the right photography equipment: This probably sounds quite daunting.
-Professional rental property photographers spend a lot of money to get their camera and equipment, which is why they don’t come cheap.
+Professional rental property photographers spend a lot of money to get their cameras and equipment, which is why they don’t come cheap.
 But Joe says you can use one of those consumer-end digital SLR that are without big CapEx sign-offs.
 These packages go for about $500, and include an 18-55mm lens, a camera body and a bag.

 Though these packages are great for starters, Joe feels it might be better to invest in one of those wide-angle lenses (either 14mm or 17mm) for the interior shots.
-And that, even though most cameras come with auto exposure functions to simplify the picture making process, “you’ll need to make sure you understand all the settings on the camera to use it effectively.”
+And that, even though most cameras come with auto exposure functions to simplify the picture-making process, “you’ll need to make sure you understand all the settings on the camera to use it effectively.”

 For starters, you might want to take advantage of those affordable and sometimes free lessons offered by some retailers when you purchase cameras from them.